Words simply cannot describe some of the ski and snowboard terrain found in Las Lenas, Argentina.

 Here are some insider tips and ideas from our ski guides and locals that know the terrain and resorts like no other.

 Important: Many of the areas described involve riding in non controlled avalanche terrain.
 Know your stuff, carry the right equipment and be smart.
 If you have any doubts, or even if you don’t, come join us on a PowderQuest guided tour.
-We will take you to the best skiing available with nothing for you to do but to enjoy what we have spent the last decade figuring out!
+We will take you to the best skiing available with nothing for you to do but to enjoy what we have spent close to the last 2 decades figuring out!

 Maxi Artoni: The mythical Las Lenas Marte chair.
 3,000 ft runs back to the chairlift.
 Some of the world best lift accessed skiing…when it is running.
 Then there is the backcountry.
 Spicy couloirs, alpine ramps, super spines.
 The party scene is almost as unforgiving.
 Many have missed a great ski day.
 Plan your partying for your down days or you will regret it!